 Before spending the afternoon at Pottery Barn or West Elm, the design gurus at HGTV suggest a little forethought.
-First, take stock of reality.
-What are the ages and activity levels of your kiddos?
-If you still have toddlers who take a tumble when the air conditioner blows wildly, does it make sense to purchase a glass-top coffee table adorned with esophagus-sized knickknacks?
+First, consider the ages and activity levels of your kiddos.
+If you still have toddlers who take a tumble every third step, should you really purchase a glass-top coffee table adorned with easy to swallow knickknacks?

 In that same vein, though a sleek, white couch elevates any room, will juice stains or baby spit up threaten its hue at every turn?
 Essentially, although it is possible to have a space you adore that can withstand little humans, it will require planning and consideration.
-Once you’ve put in the time, here are some tips to get you started:
+Here are some tips to get you started.

-White walls give an air of lightness and serenity.
-Add a few dirty handprints and some nail polish stains, however, and the effect changes.
-Luckily, today’s trends embrace vibrancy and thoughtful pattern placement, so opting for whimsical wallpaper, statement walls, or lively couches is a no-brainer.
-Besides, darker shades and ornamentation can cleverly hide spills or stains—think Moroccan rugs, globally-inspired accessories, and Persian designs.
+White walls are popular because they add a lightness and serenity to every room.
+Add a few dirty handprints and some spilled orange juice, however, and the effect changes.
+Luckily, today’s trends embrace thoughtful pattern placement, so opting for whimsical wallpaper, statement walls, or lively couches is a no-brainer.
+Darker shades and ornamentation can cleverly hide spills or stains—think Moroccan rugs, globally-inspired accessories, and Persian designs.

 Sorry folks, but silk and lace will not stand up to the wrath of a five-year-old.
 And let’s not forget the bygone era of covering upholstery with plastic.
-While it can seem like extreme measures are necessary until kids reach the age of spatial awareness, you’ll likely regret covering formal dining furniture with hazmat material.
-Instead, invest in tough fabrics that let kids be kids without making the space resemble a daycare center.
+While it can seem like extreme measures are necessary until kids reach the age of spatial awareness, you’ll quickly get tired of dining furniture covered with hazmat material.
+Instead, invest in tough fabrics that let kids be kids.

 Scrubbable Paint – Walls and baseboards endure a significant beating, but if you stick to eggshell, semigloss or satin finishes, you’ll save yourself a lot of stress.
 Also, many big-name brands have washable mattes capable of staying put after a solid scrub-down.